Exercise 2#

 ] = [name, polygon]

-Before saving the newly created dataset, don’t forget to define a cartographic reference system for it.
+Before saving the newly created dataset, don’t forget to set the geometry column and define a cartographic reference system for it.
 Otherwise, you will have trouble reusing the file in other programs:

 new_geodataframe.crs = "EPSG:4326"